MicrosoftDocs/power-pages-docs/power-pages-docs/templates/index.md

 ## Building permit application template

-The **building permit application** template is designed to show you the capabilities of an application submission site to allow customers to submit applications and receive email notifications on the status of their application.
+The **building permit application** template is designed to show you the capabilities of an application submission site to allow customers to submit applications and receive email notifications on the status of their applications.

 More information: [Building permit application template](building-permit.md)